erikrose/blessings/docs/examples.rst

 This program demonstrates using the directional keys and noecho input mode.
-It acts as a (very dumb) fullscreen editor, with support for saving a file, which demonstrates how to provide a line-editor rudimentary line-editor as well.
+It acts as a (very dumb) fullscreen editor, with support for saving a file, as well as including a rudimentary line-editor.

 keymatrix.py
 ------------